Ethanweiner20/plant_connect/README.md

 - Try out the inline form at the top
 - Log out

-## Beta Limitations

-- Performance issues
-  - Plant data is stored and queried using a CSV (slow)
-  - To minimize performance issues, only the first 500 entries in the plant database are accessible via search
-  - Furthermore, searches are limited to a maximum of 10 results
-  - Image searches are not lazy-loaded
-- Users may not sign up; to access authenticated routes, users should login with a username of `admin` and password of `Secret1!`
-- No user data (e.g. inventory) is persistent, as no database is setup

-## Anticipated Features
+## Possible Future Features

-- Use a relational database to store and query plant data (as opposed to a CSV)
-- Proper user authentication and storage
-- A `/community` route for interacting with the inventories of other users
 - Ability to add custom plants (not already in database) to specific inventories
-- Pagination for search results
 - Lazy loading for image searches to improve performance

 ## Notable Developments

-- `USDAPlants` API for querying from USDA plants database CSV, using a variety of filters
+- Setup a relational database including plants adapted from the USDA plants database (via a CSV import)
-- Session-backed storage of users and associated inventories
+- Various APIs (`Plants`, `Users`, `Inventories`) for querying database
 - Robust input validation for authentication inputs, query inputs, and route parameters
 - Route guards for authorized routes
 - Usage of AJAX to minimize page reload where desired
 - Security measures: Password hashing and escaping
 - Nested `erb` template rendering
-- High-coverage testing suite
+- High-coverage testing suite (SimpleCov)
 - Bootstrap-backed layout